My favourite fruit and…honestly? It’s my favourite food!

 - Use in baking – 1 banana and 1 teaspoon of honey per use of an egg.

-- In a honey sandwhich or ontop of peanut butter on toast.
+- In a honey sandwich or on top of peanut butter on toast.

-- Top your Breakfast, Oats, wheetabix, muesli, cornflakes, Toast.
+- Top your Breakfast, Oats, Weetabix, muesli, cornflakes, Toast.

 - Eat as a snack for lunch or mid-day.